Santander Outbound SWIFT & Wire Status Guide

 XXX (Head Office) · Spain (ES)

-IBAN Format (Spain (ES))
+IBAN format (Spain (ES))

 ES + 2 check digits + 4-digit bank + 4-digit branch + 2-digit check + 10-digit account · 24 characters (e.g. ES91 2100 0418 4502 0005 1332)

-BSCHBank Identifier
+BSCHBank

-ESCountry Code
+ESCountry

-XXXBranch Identifier
+XXXBranch

 SWIFT vs IBAN: the SWIFT/BIC code identifies the bank for an international wire, while the IBAN (or local account number) identifies the recipient account.
 A cross-border SWIFT transfer needs both, plus the beneficiary name.
 Confirm the exact details on your payment advice before sending.